robertomzc/portfolio/_references/steven-hulsoff.md

 Since coming to our faculty, Roberto has repeatedly demonstrated high-quality performance.
 This has been especially true of our course program, which many students find difficult, yet in which he has performed well above average.
 As a teaching assistant, Roberto has also demonstrated skills which are not directly related to academic achievement.
-In general is is a good communicator, and explains even abstract concepts clearly.
+In general he is a good communicator, and explains even abstract concepts clearly.
 I have also appreciated his creativity in helping to create new quiz questions.